We are aware of the importance of environmental sustainability and continuously seek to improve our environmental and social performance.

 We encourage guests to help reduce their carbon footprint too.

 Rather than individual cardboard cereal boxes we use cereals in Kilner jars.
+We also make

 We provide reusable glass bottles of fresh milk rather than plastic pots of UHT milk.